The last volume of the Penguin edition, consisting of chapters 99–120, in which the dream ends and the stone returns to Greensickness Peak.

 Book 1 of The Scholomance, a YA trilogy about a magic school with a little flavor of Hogwarts and a little flavor of the Hunger Games.
 The students are under continual attack by monsters; typically about half of them survive to their senior year, and half of the seniors live through Graduation Day.
 (But those odds are still better than if they tried to get through adolescence outside.)
 The main character is the very bad tempered Galadriel Higgins, whose natural talents are oriented toward mass slaughter and who could easily become the most powerful and feared maleficer of her age, but who reluctantly makes different ethical choices.

 The first collection of the Lore Olympus webcomic, and one of the 2022 Hugo nominees for Best Graphic Story.
-It's sort of a retelling of the Hades and Persephone story, but veering into all sorts of other corners of mythology.
+It's a retelling of the Hades and Persephone story, but veering into all sorts of other corners of mythology.
 It's set in a world where the gods all have cellphones and apartments and go on dates and to parties.

 The first half is “The Future is Blue,” originally published as a novelette in Johnathan Strahan's 2016 anthology Drowned Worlds.
 It's set in the floating settlement of Garbagetown, once the Pacific Ocean garbage patch, some decades after the Fuckwits wrecked the Earth and their world was lost beneath rising seas.
 The second half continues the story of the main character, Tetley Abednego, who remains cheerful and optimistic despite everything.
 Garbagetown, she's convinced, is the most beautiful place in the world.